The Dogu Express: a beautiful train journey through Turkey

 Accomodation after the Dogu express

-Hotel Kent Ani: Excellent hotel with great breakfast buffet with a view on the castle of Kars
+Kars: Hotel Kent Ani is an excellent hotel with great breakfast buffet with a view on the castle of Kars

-Hotel Ararat: Good hotel with an excellent location in the center of the city
+Dogubayezit: Hotel Ararat is a good hotel with an excellent location in the center of the city

 For a long time the Trans Asia express that was travelling directly from Istanbul to Iran was cancelled due to security issues.
 Since 2018 it is once more possible to travel from Turkey to Iran with a weekly sleeper train from Van to Tabriz.